an-ciobanu/hr-mvp/README.md

 - JSONB fields for flexible emergency contacts and salary data structure
 - Added admin user that will be able to add employees into the database

-**If we had more time**

-- Add org chart visualization using the hierarchical data
-- Implement cascading permissions (managers inherit from higher-level managers)
-- Add department-level RBAC rules beyond just manager hierarchy

----

 ### 14-10 – API & Infra Container Improvements

 **Architecture notes**